The extension problem for graph $C^*$-algebras: Introduction

 Back in 2011, the four senior authors thought to have completed the case where $\I$ is stable (this is automatic by \cite{semt:cnga} in all but the $\upos{\oo}{*}$ cases) and in fact the first named author announced this at the Kyoto conference ``$C^*$-Algebras and Applications'' at RIMS.
-We then went on to pursue the remaining $\upos{\oo}{*}$ case, and had succeeded in \cite{setkermt:iagc} in solving that by 2013.
-However, before we got around to publishing a proof of our combined result, Gabe in \cite{jg:nnae} had exposed that a claim from \cite{gaedk:avbfat} used in the paper \cite{segrer:okfe} was false (see \cite{segrer:cccabfis} for a detailed corrigendum), hence rendering incomplete the proof in a single case, namely the one denoted $\upos{\oi}{1}$.
-The example provided by Gabe to show that classification by the standard invariant fails was, however, not a counterexample to our permanence statement, so we tried at several occasions to remedy this situation.
+We then went on to pursue the remaining $\upos{\oo}{*}$ case, and had succeeded in solving that by 2013 in \cite{setkermt:iagc}.
+However, before publishing a proof of our combined result, Gabe in \cite{jg:nnae} exposed that a claim from \cite{gaedk:avbfat} used in the paper \cite{segrer:okfe} was false (see \cite{segrer:cccabfis} for a detailed corrigendum), thereby rendering incomplete the proof in a single case, namely the one denoted $\upos{\oi}{1}$.
+The example Gabe provided to show that classification by the standard invariant fails was, however, not a counterexample to our permanence statement, so we tried at several occasions to remedy this situation.
 Finding a way took us several years: Indeed, the missing piece of the puzzle was provided in a recent paper \cite{jger:} of Gabe and Ruiz, to the effect of providing a complete classification result applicable to the case left open.
-Joining forces with Gabe, we were then able to finish the result by providing the necessary range result in the paper at hand.
-In Table \ref{resappl} we list as pairs which classification results are applied in each of the 12 cases, and where the appropriate range results were established.
+Joining forces with Gabe, we were finally able to finish the extension result by providing the necessary range result in the paper at hand.
+In Table \ref{resappl} we list, as pairs, references to the classification results appropriate range results for each of our 12 cases.